 1. Verify through review of documents and discussions with the licensee that the licensee has appropriately identified its target sets and has a protective strategy associated to those target sets.

-2. Verify through the conduct of table-top drills and NRC evaluated exercises that for any selected target set, the protective strategy is adequate and it can protect against the design basis threat.
+2. Verify through the conduct of table-top drills and NRC evaluated exercises that for any selected target set, the licensee’s protective strategy is adequate and it can protect against the design basis threat.

 f.
 Key Attribute—Material Control and Accounting (MC&A).
 The basic objective of MC&A is to protect against the loss or misuse of special nuclear material (SNM), i.e., enriched uranium or plutonium.
 MC&A works in concert with physical protection to complete the Security Cornerstone with MC&A providing a record of the quantity and location of SNM at the facility, while physical protection protects the facility and the SNM located there.
 MC&A reduces the threat of loss or misuse in that it enables timely detection.
 Failure to maintain knowledge of the location of SNM significantly increases the risk of loss.
 This inspection is intended to assess the effectiveness of the licensee’s program to keep records of and confirm the location of the SNM it is licensed to possess.